hltfbk/CRF-filling-CL4Health2026/README.md

 ## Local Scoring
 Use `scoring.py` to evaluate your submission locally and produce `scores.json`.
+An example of the submission file participants must create is presented at `your_submission_data/your_submission.jsonl`

 ### What it expects
 - Input predictions: `your_submission_data/your_submission.jsonl`